Louisiana Alimony Lawyer

 For over 40 years, our legal team has helped our clients obtain the results they desire in their family law matters.
 When it comes to divorce, having us on your side can ensure not only a successful end to your marriage, but a fresh start in the next chapter of your life.

 The primary purpose of alimony is to ensure that the same standard of living during the marriage remains.
 According to Louisiana state law, the court may award spousal support to one spouse if he or she requires financial support during and/or after a marriage dissolution.
+The court may award three types of spouse support.

 Types of Spousal Support in Louisiana